Getting Your Kids to Eat Healthy Lunches

 I have yet to meet a parent who loves packing school lunches.
 It is one of those daunting things we have to think about as the start of the school year approaches.

-In our family, we are inching our way towards a time when the kids can pack their own lunches.
+In our family, we are inching our way towards a time when the kids can help out and pack their own lunches.
 We are using school lunch pack-out as a way to help them learn about healthy eating.
 Each year their school lunch responsibilities increase.

 To get my kids thinking about what makes a healthy lunch, I categorized foods based on what they do in the body.
-I want to teach my kids that food effects how they think, feel, act and function and help them pick foods accordingly.
+I want to teach my kids to be mindful about how food affects how they think, feel, act, and function.

 So this is how we pull together our lunches.

-A steady supply of wholesome carbohydrate throughout the day will provide energy.
-A portion size is about the size of your child’s hand or fist; include 2 portions of energy foods per lunch.
+A steady supply of wholesome carbohydrates throughout the day will provide energy.
+A portion size is about the size of your child’s hand or fist.
+Include 2 portions of energy foods per lunch.

-Sources include: Grains and grain flour, Dairy, Starchy vegetables such as potatoes, beets, sweet potatoes, squash; Legumes and pulses like beans, lentils, split peas.
+Grains and grain flour, dairy, starchy vegetables such as potatoes, beets, sweet potatoes, squash, legumes and pulses like beans, lentils, split peas.

-Energy drinks do not count in this category.
+Energy drinks don't count!
 They give you energy by stimulating your nervous system, not by nourishing your body.

 NOTE: legumes, pulses and dairy contain significant carbohydrate and protein and can therefore count in both the Energy and Growth categories.
 If you are using them to cover both categories, increase the quantity.

-Some sources: avocado, olives, seeds, coconut, whole yogurt or milk
+Avocado, olives, seeds, coconut, fatty fish, whole yogurt, or milk

-Examples: carrot sticks, cherry tomatoes (though technically they’re fruit), cucumber slices, toasted seaweed, celery sticks, kale chips
+Carrot sticks, cherry tomatoes (though technically they’re fruit!), cucumber slices, toasted seaweed, celery sticks, kale chips

 Water is essential to the growing body and working brain.
 Be sure to bring a reusable water bottle to school and drink throughout the day.
 If they don’t like water, try putting cooled herbal tea (mixed berry, mint etc) in their water bottle.
 A child should be drinking about 1 1/2 liters of water throughout the day.